activebridge/old.activebridge.github.io/_posts/2015-04-07-useful-helpers.md

 tags: [rails api logic, ror helpers logic]
 ---

-Useful felpers in Ruby on Rails
+Useful helpers in Ruby on Rails
 -

 All Rails developers know helpers such as `link_to`, `mail_to` or `form_for`, but few described below helpers are unknown and used very seldom.